Build Your Miles and Experience

 Meet Our Yachts

-Katabatic is a Dufour 450, launched in April 2013.
+Katabatic is a Dufour 450.
 She sails beautifully and is easy to handle.
 Katabatic is 13.5m/45ft long and sleeps 10 (4 double cabins and a double berth in the saloon) and can accommodate 12 comfortably for day sailing.
 She comes well equipped with radar, AIS, chartplotter, autopilot and heating.
 Berthed at Haslar Marina which is located at the entrance to Portsmouth harbour you are just a few minutes away from the Solent.

 Places to go...